-While the Orlando market began 2020 strong, the COVID-19 pandemic and its impact on travel have caused a significant RevPAR decline.
+While the Orlando market began 2020 strong, the COVID-19 pandemic and its impact on travel caused a significant RevPAR decline.
 Travel and visitation slowed significantly in March 2020 at the onset of the COVID-19 pandemic.
-In April, Governor Ron DeSantis mandated a "Safer at Home" order, which resulted in a record decline in RevPAR.
-Demand trickled back in as the State of Florida began a phased reopening in May, and this trend generally continued through the end of 2020.
-In May 2021, Governor DeSantis suspended all local COVID-19 restrictions and mandates on individuals and businesses, allowing theme parks, resorts, and other attractions to reopen without capacity limitations.
-As a result, ADR levels improved in the latter half of the year, exceeding those attained in 2019, because of the strong levels of higher-rated leisure travelers and Florida's position as a less-restrictive destination.
-The near-term outlook is best described as cautionary given the increase in COVID-related cases associated with variants of the virus and the subsequent impact on international tourism and convention demand.
-However, over the longer term, the market is positioned to recover to pre-pandemic levels as a result of a robust tourism industry, a rapidly growing population base, large-scale mixed-use projects in the market, and increasing diversity in the employment base.
+Demand trickled back as the state of Florida began a phased reopening in May, and this trend generally continued through the end of 2020.
+In May 2021, all local COVID-19 restrictions and mandates were lifted, allowing theme parks, resorts, and other attractions to reopen without capacity limitations.
+As a result, ADR levels improved in the latter half of the year, exceeding those attained in 2019; Florida's position as a less-restrictive destination resulted in strong levels of higher-rated leisure demand.
+Data from 2022 reflect a continuation of this trend, with RevPAR surpassing the 2018 peak by over 12.0% and occupancy approaching the 2019 level.
+A return of meeting and group demand, particularly associated with the OCCC, in the first and second quarters of 2023 prompted occupancy growth in the year-to-date period.
+Rate gains continue to be significant, and key economic indicators, including the booking pace at the OCCC and the construction of Universal Studios' newest theme park, Epic Universe, support a return to pre-pandemic levels in the near term.

 * Although the HVI cannot tell you what a particular hotel is worth, it does provide excellent “big picture” data, indicating which market areas are experiencing positive trends, and thus may present good investment opportunities.
 The HVI for the U.S. is a measure of the strength of the lodging industry as a whole and, specifically, the hospitality investment market.
 The HVI for the various identified markets can provide a basis to evaluate and compare different geographic regions.
 For more insight on the limitations and applicability of the HVI, please read the message on the HVI home page by clicking on the graphic at the top of this page.